catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/install.rst

 ------------------

 Ubuntu 18.04 uses Python 3.x by default.
-We recommended using Python3.x because python2 has been schedualed for retirement soon and therefore migrating over to Python3 is a necessity.
+We recommended using Python3.x because python2 has been scheduled for retirement soon and therefore migrating over to Python3 is a necessity.

 .. code-block:: bash